READ N TRY

-Hoboes and tramps spent their spare time whittling with their pocket knives, and they assembled practical projects such as boxes and picture frames.
+Hoboes and tramps spent their spare time whittling with pocket knives and assembling practical projects such as boxes and picture frames.
 Hobos sold their carvings or traded them for food.
-Hobos used any wood they could find to make their carvings and they often reused wood from cigar boxes found in garbage piles.
+Hobos used any wood they could find to make their carvings, and they often reused wood from cigar boxes found in garbage piles.
 Cigar boxes were commonly made from Spanish cedar, eucalyptus, yellow poplar, white oak, basswood, and some other wood.
-The hobo carving style is simple enough to apply to any available wood of different densities.
+The hobo carving style is simple enough to apply to any available wood, regardless of density.
 Carving small incisions on thin boards is easy on almost any wood.
 Some hobos assembled very unique guitars from cigar boxes that you can see on this Wikipedia page.

 I am currently working on the picture frame shown below.
 You may see some uncarved notches on the top layer of the frame.
 I drilled the holes in the corners to align the layers with thin dowels.

 The frame is carved and assembled from three layers of basswood.
-The size of the frame is 3.5” x 4.5” (9 x 11.5 cm).
-See a ruler below the frame for the reference.
+The frame size is 3.5 x 4.5 inches (9 x 11.5 cm).
+See a ruler below the frame for reference.

 I am planning to add an easel back to the frame.
 I will share the finished piece a little later.
 I would invite you to find a book or two and learn more about the distinctive hobo and tramp carving style.